jayposs/bobb/info/description.md

 * Moderate data volumes where simplicity of JSON is better match than relational options.

 ### Simplicity of Design

+Process flow is very straight forward.
+It is easy to follow the code logic.

 Example http routes, they all work the same way:
 ```